How to Write the Perfect Title That Ranks High on Searches and Generates Lots of Traffic

-See what I just did with my title and sub-tile?
+See what I just did with my title and sub-title?
 If you want your story to be discovered on Google, make sure the title is aligned with those querying it.
 Your title needs to be close or very close to what your readers would type in the search bar.
 Yes, you read that right and I know its sad, but that’s a small price to pay to ensure they find you.
-By optimizing your choice of words, you will rank higher on searches, increase traffic, and maybe even collect some conversions - but none of that will happen if you have a lame title.
+By optimizing your choice of words, you will rank higher on searches, increase traffic, and maybe even collect some conversions — but none of that will happen if you have a lame title.

 What’s your goal?

 If you are writing for the sheer joy of it, if you just don’t care, or if you have a big advertising budget, then I envy you tremendously and best of luck!
 For the rest of us relying on organic searches, here are some harsh realities we have to abide by.
 If you relish the classics or spent all your school time in writing class, sorry, it’s time to let that go.
 When I started writing on Medium, I wrote mysterious, open-ended, and contorted or confused titles.
 Yep, I killed it then, and I mean it in the actual sense of the word.